-1. Is MGHPCC requesting a full deployment and a fully managed service?
+- 1. Is MGHPCC requesting a full deployment and a fully managed service?
 That is one option.
-Proposers are also free to propose staff augmentation or simply propose to provide hardware and initial install/testing.

-2. Should a vendor expect to provide their own physical tools?
+Proposers are also free to propose staff augmentation or simply propose to provide hardware and initial install/testing. - 2.
+Should a vendor expect to provide their own physical tools?

 We expect a vendor to be able to provide any physical tools they need.
 MGHPCC may be able to help, but that should not be assumed.
+Physical bardware vendor proposals.

+be able to help, but that should not be assumed.
 Physical hardware vendor proposals should include physical installation of the proposed solution.
 This should include all personnel and equipment necessary to affect the installation.